elastic/rally/docs/track.rst

 This operation is :ref:`retryable <track_operations>`.

+Meta-data
+"""""""""

+This operation returns no meta-data.

 stop-ml-datafeed
 ~~~~~~~~~~~~~~~~

 With the operation ``stop-ml-datafeed`` you can execute the `stop datafeed API <https://www.elastic.co/guide/en/elasticsearch/reference/current/ml-stop-datafeed.html>`_.

-The ``stop-ml-datafeed`` operation supports the following parameters:
+Properties
+""""""""""

 * ``datafeed-id`` (mandatory): The name of the machine learning datafeed to start.
 * ``force`` (optional, defaults to ``false``): Whether to forcefully stop an already started datafeed.